jrtechs/NodeJSBlog/blogContent/posts/data-science/a-closer-look-at-fitbit-data.md

 Health trackers are the current craze.
 After I bought a Fitbit, I wanted to determine what exactly could I do with my Fitbit data.
 Can we learn something from this data that we did not know before?
 Most people don't need a watch to tell them that they walked a lot today or that they got a ton of sleep.
 We typically have a pretty good gauge of our basic physical health.
-I am interested in figuring out how we can use data science to look at our health data over a longer period of time and learn something useful.
+I am interested in figuring out how we can use data science to look at our health over a longer period of time and learn something.

 Lets first look at a few things that people typically use Fitbit data for before we jump into the weeds.